speedinghzl/DSRG/README.md

 ## Introduction
 ![Overview of DSRG](http://p9p8n5on3.bkt.clouddn.com/DSRG.PNG)
-Over view of the proposed approach.
+Overview of the proposed approach.
 The Deep Seeded Region Growing module takes the seed cues and segmentation map as input produces latent pixel-wise supervision which is more accurate and more complete than seed cues.
 Our method iterates between reﬁning pixel-wise supervision and optimizing the parameters of a segmentation network.

 ### License